shini4i/argo-watcher/docs/installation.md

+# Installation

-# Server Installation
+## Server Installation

-Argo Watcher Server is designed to run in Kubernetes environment.
+Argo Watcher Server is intended to be run in Kubernetes environment.

-We provide a separate [helm chart](https://artifacthub.io/packages/helm/shini4i/argo-watcher) for deploying the server.
+You can deploy the server using our dedicated [helm chart](https://artifacthub.io/packages/helm/shini4i/argo-watcher).

-Helm chart values configurations example
+Helm chart values configurations example:

 ```yaml
 # credentials to access ArgoCD